bevuta/pepa/doc/installation.md

     lein pepa schema | psql -U pepa pepa

-### Configuration

-Create a file called `config.clj` by copying the sample config file into the proper location:

-    cp resources/config.sample.clj config.clj

-Adapt the configuration file to your needs.
-One necessary change is to add the correct database host (by replacing the `<dbhost>` placeholder).

-Other interesting config options include the port the application should listen on (default `4035`) and if you want to enable various features like the `LPD` print server or the SMTP server.

 ### Generating Javascript

-For the web client you have to generate javascript code:
+For the web client you have to generate javascript code from
+ClojureScript:

     lein cljsbuild once